 To complement the museum’s collection of carriages and coaches, a series of objects linked to the equestrian arts, including beautifully decorated saddles, are exhibited at the Royal Riding School (or Picadeiro Real).
 Located in the official residence of the President of the Portuguese Republic, former Royal Palace of Belém, the Royal Riding School can be visited with a combined ticket.

 The museum has a shop and a library.
-After the visit, don’t miss eating an ice cream at Santinni ice cream shop.
+After the visit, don’t miss eating an ice cream at Santini ice cream shop.
 Founded in 1949, they serve one of the best handmade ice cream in Lisbon.
-There’s another Santinni located in the Chiado, and one in Cascais (the first shop to open).
+There’s another Santini located in the Chiado, and one in Cascais (the first shop to open).

 Avenida da Índia 136 / Praça Afonso de Albuquerque (Royal Riding School), museudoscoches.pt